ME-ICA/tedana/docs/building decision trees.rst

 *******************************

 Decision trees are stored in json files.
-The default trees are stored as part of the tedana code repository in `resources/decision_trees`_ The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
+The default trees are stored as part of the tedana code repository in `resources/decision_trees`_.
+The minimal tree, minimal.json, is a good example highlighting the structure and steps in a tree.
 It may be helpful to look at that tree while reading this section. kundu.json replicates the decision tree used in MEICA version 2.5, the predecessor to tedana.
-It is a more complex, but also highlights additional possible functionality in decision trees.
+It is more complex, but also highlights additional possible functionality in decision trees.

 A user can specify another decision tree and link to the tree location when tedana is